There are special rules for police officers who are injured at work.

 - 1. What special California workers' compensation benefits do police officers receive?

-- 2. Payment at full salary under Labor Code section 4850 when a police officer is unable to work due to a work injury
+- 2. Payment at full salary under Labor Code 4850

-- 2.1 Are “4850 benefits” included in the limitation on temporary disability?
+- 2.1 Are the befits included in the limitation on temporary disability?

 - 2.2 Does retirement affect “4850 benefits”?

-- 2.3 What happens if there's a delay in the insurance company paying “4850 benefits”?
+- 2.3 What happens if there's a delay in the insurance company paying?

 - 3. Medical conditions that are presumed to be work-related when you are a police officer